 - Export your design as an STL (.stl) file.
 This is a common 3D file format that almost any 3D modeling software can produce.

-- Measure the volume of your STL file in cubic inches.
-This step is important!
+- For a price estimate, measure the volume of your STL file in cubic inches.

 - Multiply the service pricing rate by the volume of your STL file to calculate the price of a single part.
 Then, multiply that cost by the quantity for the total order cost.
 If you need assistance, check out our 3D printing services pricing.

 - Order your parts using the PolyJet 3D Printing Services order form.
 Please order each STL file separately.
 You will receive an email confirmation when we receive your order.